blood-rogue/md2html/README.md

 - Calculates total read time assuming average speed of `120 wpm`.
 - Denotes external links with a icon after the link.
 - Footnote return to reference location.
-- Generates images with captions (`figcaption`) title, if present.
+- Generates images with captions (`figcaption`) if title is present.
-- Finds `author` details from a `authors.toml` file which is converted to a rust file before compilation using build scripts
+- Finds `author` details from a `authors.toml` file.
+- Navbar with transitions

 ## Usage
 ``` console